braineatingmachines/braineatingmachines.github.io/careers.md

 - Background checks required for all positions

 ## Volunteer Opportunities

+> High-School students part of FTC/FRC teams are given preference!

 Interested in getting involved but not ready for a formal position?
 We welcome volunteers who can: